-Fear not, these pretzels are so much easier to make than you think.
-You'll need to set aside an hour to let the dough proof but other than that, it's a quick road to the best soft pretzels ever.
+have no fear! these pretzels are much easier to make than you might think.
+You'll need to set aside an hour to let the dough proof but other than that, it's a quick road to homemade soft pretzel fame amongst peers.

 - 4g (1.5 tsp) active dry yeast